Need an instrument for your child? Here are four reasons why renting is better than buying:

 A big problem is that the cheap instruments can be very hard to make sound at the same pitch as the rest of the class.
 This is quite a burden for the young child to try to work with.
 Even a seasoned player must struggle to make these sound on the same pitches as everybody else.

-Think about a hobby, work or passion you have and a tool you use for that?
-Even gardening, a hand shovel form Walmart costing $3 is un balanced, might bend if you hit a rock, doesn't feel good to use... compared to the $40 one from Ace Hardware...
-You can compare this to cars also - the cheap $150 online instruments are like cars that don't even run... our competition's instruments (those the teacher has accepted to come to rental events) are like Pintos - they run, but there's no finesse, no support, no style... they will get you there - then there's Golden Music's quality instruments.
+Think about a hobby, work or passion you have and a tool you use for that.
+Even gardening, a hand shovel form Walmart costing $3 is unbalanced.
+It might bend if you hit a rock, and doesn't feel good to use in comparison to a $40 one from Ace Hardware.
+You can compare this to cars also - the cheap $150 online instruments are like cars that don't even run.
+Our competition's instruments (those the teacher has accepted to come to rental events) are like Pintos - they run, but there's no finesse, no support, no style.
+They will get you there.
+Then there's Golden Music's quality instruments.
 We give to you the finest student instruments made in the world - Yamaha and Buffet band instruments and strings instruments handpicked by the owners from small family workshops from around the world.
-Our instruments are like a very good Honda / Subaru - safe, comfortable, has features you need for a beginner driver...
+Our instruments are like a very good Honda/Subaru - safe, comfortable, and has features you need for a beginner driver.

 Rent-to-Own with Golden Music has these time saving features:

 The best quality instrument - We take time to find the best instruments to offer.
-This is our only desire, not the strongest bottom line and sliding in a lower quality instrument.
+This is our only desire.
 For band instruments, we only carry Yamaha and Buffet.
 For strings, we hand select our workshops and it always ends up being family teams that are trained in the art of building violins, violas, cellos and basses.

-Easy to rent the instrument - You can phone us and have it delivered to your house or school.
-We also have an online portal to rent and get delivery.
-Our store hours are 8 am to 8 pm Monday through Thursday and 10-5 on Friday, Saturday and Sunday.
+Easy to rent the instrument - You can phone us and have it delivered to your house or school, FOR FREE!.
+We also have an easy to use online portal to start any rental.
+Our store hours are 8am to 6pm Monday through Thursday, closed Friday, and 10am to 6pm Saturday through Sunday.